 This can now be printed by clicking the ‘Print’ button.

 To export a journey to a standard PDF format document that can be saved on to a device, click on the ‘SavePDF’ button which is besides the ‘Print’ button on the Print page:

 The ‘Copy to clipboard’ button which is available besides the ‘Print Pathway’ button or on the Print page is an alternative option to document your journey.
 Clicking on this button copies the text part of a journey to the clipboard:

 And allows for it to be pasted into 3rd party applications.
 Below is an example of the journey text pasted into a text editor:

-Click on the Body Map tab to initiate diagnosing using an Avatar:
+Click on the Body Map tab to initiate clinical reasoning pathway using an Avatar:

 And further drill down or select the whole body part instead: